-One day I've almost dropped the profession and ruined all what I had.
+One day I almost dropped the profession and ruined all that I had.
 Fortunately, just like the phoenix rising from its own ashes, I've managed to come back.

-More than 4 years has passed since me, being at the bottom.
+More than 4 years have passed since I, was at the bottom.
 But I still experience flashbacks of those times.

-Now, when I'm luckily feeling almost fine almost all the time, I can provide retrospective view on what was happening with me during these years and better understand the reasons and the origins in order to avoid it in future.
+Now, when I'm luckily feeling almost fine almost all the time, I can provide a retrospective view of what was happening to me during these years and better understand the reasons and the origins in order to avoid it in the future.

-It seems like brain meachisim of rewards and penalties, based on hormones is broken.
+It seems like the brain mechanism of rewards and penalties, based on hormones is broken.

-Perhaps it is lack of dophamine or serotonin or too much cortisol is released.
-Probably happinnes-related hormones receptors' sensivity is too low.
+Perhaps it is a lack of dopamine or serotonin or too much cortisol is released.
+Probably happiness-related hormone receptors' sensitivity is too low.
 I have no idea.

-As the result, you are too much exposed to stress and hardly ever feel rewarded and satisfied.
-It feels like grayscale of palette of feelings.
+As the result, you are too exposed to stress and hardly ever feel rewarded and satisfied.
+It feels like a grayscale of a palette of feelings.
 You do not usually feel happy even when you have reasons for that.
 You are just indifferent to what is going on.

 It works like your brain feels that something is wrong and it turns on some kind of analytical tool for self-diagnostics.

-This analytical tool is rather straighforward.
-It utilises dumb brute force to find out the reasons for the incorrect state, iterating over all negative inputs surrounding you.
+This analytical tool is rather straightforward.
+It utilizes dumb brute force to find out the reasons for the incorrect state, iterating over all negative inputs surrounding you.

-Bad news, possible failures and any other possible sources of anixiety and stress are enumerated one after another.
+Bad news, possible failures, and any other possible sources of anxiety and stress are enumerated one after another.

-It can also generate enormous number of imaginary sources of possible failures as a bonus just for consideration.
-Some of them can be really black-swanish, with very low probability and devastating after-effects.
+It can also generate an enormous number of imaginary sources of possible failures as a bonus just for consideration.
+Some of them can be real black swans, with very low probability and devastating after-effects.